-36Kr Holdings Inc.'s (KRKR) CEO Dagang Feng on Q3 2020 Results - Earnings Call Transcript

 [Foreign Language]

-Thanks management for taking the questions.
+Thanks, management, for taking the questions.
 I am asking on behalf of Kenneth.
-Just wanted to ask about advertising business, can management share with us that the demand recovery trend by vertical in the third quarter and also the overall demand outlook into the fourth quarter and early 2021?
+So just to want – just wanted to ask about advertising business.
+So can management share with us first the at – demand recovery trend by vertical in the third quarter and also the overall ad demand outlook into the fourth quarter and early 2021?
 Thanks.

 Dagang Feng